jparkington/Electric-Brew/README.md

 ```
 ![05 - Multicollinear Facts with High Correlations](<./fig/analysis/jp/05 - Multicollinear Facts with High Correlations.png>)

-Following the outlier removal, our next analytical step involves addressing multicollinearity among the features.
+Following the outlier removal, our next analytical step involves addressing **multicollinearity among the features**.
 This step is crucial in avoiding preconceived notions or biases from influencing the selection of numeric fields for our upcoming analyses.
 By systematically identifying highly correlated variables, we aim to let the data guide our insights, rather than making arbitrary choices that could skew our understanding.

 The presence of multicollinearity in our dataset is not unexpected.
 In our model, cost components such as `total_cost` are calculated using a variety of other variables, like `delivery_cost`, `supply_cost`, and rate multiplications involving `kwh`.
 However, while these relationships are expected, they can pose challenges in predictive modeling.
 High multicollinearity can lead to unstable estimates of regression coefficients, making it difficult to ascertain the true effect of each independent variable on the dependent variable, which is `total_cost` in this case.